 You might also have opted in for paper statements, in which case you’ll receive them in your mail.
 Banks typically charge a monthly fee for printed statements to cover the extra work and postage needed to obtain your statement in this format.
 On the other hand, you can view and download your electronic statements from internet banking or mobile banking app.

-You will typically find the routing number alongside your account number within the header of the statement – the top part of the first page, where you’ll find all of your other details, including address and type of account.
+You will typically find it alongside your account number within the header of the statement – the top part of the first page, where you’ll find all of your other details, including address and type of account.

 Method 2: Bank’s Website